queryluke/masseffect-5e/data/spells/biotic_sphere.md

 - sentinel
 advancementOptions:
 - name: Infuse Ammo
-  description: Friendly creatures inside the sphere add 1d4 force damage to all ranged
+  description: Friendly creatures inside the sphere add 1d6 force damage to all ranged weapon attacks against creatures
-    weapon attacks on creatures outside of the sphere and subtract that much from the sphere's HP.
-This damage can detonate abilities.
+    outside of the sphere.
+This damage can detonate primed targets.
 - name: Armored
-  description: The sphere has resistance to piercing, slashing, and bludgeoning damage.
+  description: The sphere has resistance to bludgeoning, piercing, slashing, and thunder damage, but only has 75 hit points.
 ---
-Channel a sphere with (5d12 + your level) hit points that extends out from you in a 6m radius and moves with you.
-Hostile creatures cannot enter or leave the sphere.
+A shimmering barrier with 100 hit points extends out from you in a 6m sphere and moves with you, remaining centered on you and hedging out hostile creatures.
+If a hostile creature is within the sphere when you cast this spell, it is pushed outside of the sphere's radius.

-Hostile attacks made on friendly targets are absorbed by the sphere (the sphere automatically fails any saving throws).
-Friendly attacks on hostile creatures within the sphere have advantage.
+Any attack against a creature or targeted at a location within the sphere automatically hits the barrier instead.
+The barrier automatically fails any saving throws.

-The sphere dissipates when it's hit points are gone.
-If an attack would deal more damage than the remaining hit points of the sphere, the sphere soaks all of the damage and then dissipates.
+The barrier dissipates when it has 0 hit points.
+If an attack would deal more damage than the remaining hit points of the barrier, it soaks all of the damage and then dissipates.

-At higher levels: When you cast this spell using a spell slot of level 4 or higher, the sphere's health increases by 2d12 for each slot level above the 3rd.
+__At Higher Levels__: When you cast this spell using a spell slot of 5th level, the barrier's health increases by 50 hit points.